 Geoffrey Lignon came to Rigby straight from the Liege School of Gunmaking, where he trained exclusively in the art of engraving.
 Always passionate about wildlife, especially African animals, he was thrilled to be given the chance to work for Rigby: “To engrave upon rifles of this quality is extremely satisfying, and it is wonderful having the opportunity to engrave exotic animals on them.”
 What’s more, he finds that the supportive atmosphere at Rigby gives him what he needs to do his best work.
 In his spare time, Geoffrey enjoys drawing, science fiction films, music and sport.

 Jamie joined Rigby in autumn 2015 as an apprentice, having studied mechanical engineering at college.
 Interested in firearms from a young age, he is enjoying learning the arts of gunmaking at Rigby.
-Jamie particularly enjoys the variety of the work, and accompanying Gunroom Manager David Miles to the range to regulate new and refurbished rifles.
+Jamie particularly enjoys the variety of the work, in particular going to the range to regulate new and refurbished rifles.
 Along with history, Jamie’s outside interests include motorsport, computers and woodwork.

 Maria joined Rigby early in 2016, having trained as an economist and worked in private banking in her native Spain.
 She ensures that the Rigby office runs smoothly and she is a key link between clients and the firm’s team of gunmakers.
 Maria also assists with the preparation of import and export papers.
 Outside work, her interests include travel, languages, reading, music, cooking and sport.